8 Genius 'Joker' Fan Theories to Help You Put on a Happy Face

 Joker begins with a man that “thinks he felt better when he was locked up in the hospital.”
 It shows us a plethora of unsettling circumstances and interactions, darkness marinating in the depths of a divided society (and a torn man).
 The film drops enough fan service and comic book call-outs (Wayne, Dr. Ben Stoner, etc.) to make us comfortable with our pending assumption that “Oh, it’s a comic book movie.”
 Just when we think we know what we’re watching, Joker rips the rug out from under us.

 In interviews, the filmmakers have said they used the guise of a comic book movie to make something else, and that’s what Joker is.
 Hopefully, they never make a sequel; we will forever be left wondering what happened.
-Joker serves as a catalyst for the viewer’s imagination, while leaving its monster in the closet, and challenging our understanding of comic book movies.
+The film serves as a catalyst for the viewer’s imagination, while leaving its monster in the closet, and challenging our understanding of comic book movies.
 When Arthur Fleck’s blood-stained footprints victoriously fill the film’s final frame, it indicates that Todd Phillips and Joaquin Phoenix have fooled us all.

 Smile and frown: Directors Who Pulled a Todd Phillips and Successfully Transitioned From Comedy to Drama (And Vice Versa)